shui1/confidential-computing-zoo/documents/readthedoc/docs/source/Solutions/tdx-hfl/tdx-hfl.md

 You can see the training log information from the workers' terminals to confirm that the training is running normally.

-At the beginning of training, two-by-two remote verification between nodes will be performed.
-Only after the remote verification is passed can the training continue.
+At the beginning of training, remote attestation between the nodes will be performed.
+Only after the remote attestation succeeds can the training begin.
 After successful remote attestation, the terminal will output the following:

 ```shell
 Info: tdx_qv_get_quote_supplemental_data_size successfully returned.